snowyu/loopback-component-auto-migrate.js/README.md

   ```
   - `enabled` *[Boolean]*: whether enable this component. *defaults: true*
   - `raiseError` *[Boolean]*: whether raise error. *defaults: false*
+    * it wont stop to import data if not raise error.
   - `migration` *[String]* : the migration ways:
     * "auto-migrate": drop and recreate the tables of the database.
     * "auto-migrate-data": drop and recreate the tables, load datas from `fixtures` folder.